2 Million Dollar Term Life Insurance | A Comprehensive Guide

 • 20-Year Term: Suitable for covering child-rearing years or career-building periods.

-• 30-Year Term: Best for long-term needs, like until retirement or when children are fully independent.
+• 30-Year Term: Ideal for long-term needs, such as until retirement or when children are fully independent.

 Some policies allow you to renew at the end of the term or convert to permanent coverage without a new medical exam.
 Choose a term that aligns with your financial obligations, such as the duration of a mortgage or your children’s dependency.